 Planning a wedding can feel pretty intimidating at first—choosing a date that suits everyone, finding a venue that lives up to your childhood dreams, hiring vendors you trust.
 All the details and decisions can be overwhelming.
-The advice most professionals would share is give yourself enough time to plan.
+The advice most professionals would share is to give yourself enough time to plan.

-That’s why the planning process is so valuable in building a strategy that breaks through and helps develop content that is engaging, compelling and effective.
+That’s why the planning process is so valuable in building a strategy that breaks through and helps develop content that is engaging, compelling, and effective.
 When you take the time to develop an internal communication strategy, your program is more likely to achieve your objectives.

 Follow these seven tips from successful wedding planning to create an effective internal communication strategy.